-Not much is written of the hostile takeover of Norlin in 1985 by the securities firm Rooney Pace, who knew nothing about running a music instrument manufacture.
-They figured this out early on, since they sold the company one year later.
+Not much is written of the hostile takeover of Norlin in 1985 by the securities firm Rooney Pace.
+It is evident this firm knew nothing about running and marketing a music instrument manufacturing business.
+In fact they figured this out early on, since they sold the company one year later.

 I am not certain who the designers were at that time, however it would appear the monkeys took over the shop for a few years, I offer these Bizzaro World creations as evidence.

-The first Gibson Grabber Bass, the G1, was introduced in late 1973.
-These Gibson bass guitars were built with a bolt on neck, 20 fret maple fingerboards, 1 movable pick up and a tune o matic bridge.
-These large bass guitars had a double-cut alder body, chrome hardware, Flying V style headstock and were produced in various colors.
-I only include this because it came out at the same time the Marauder was released.
-The Grabber Bass was a success.
+The original Gibson Grabber Bass, the G1, was introduced in late 1973.
+These Gibson bass guitars were built with a bolt on neck, 20 fret maple fingerboards, one movable pick up and a tune o matic bridge.
+The Grabber Bass featured a large body with a double-cut alder body, all topped with chrome hardware.
+Like the prior Norlin creations, this bass came with a Flying V style headstock.
+It was offered in various colors, however the most popular was a natural finish.

 The final evidence that Gibson Guitars lost their mind occurred in 1982 in the form of a guitar called the Gibson Corvus.